blog-banner-image

 In the forensic biochemistry field, one must be careful to follow scientific procedures and maintain a strong work ethic.
 It is also important to remember that while forensic biochemistry involves conducting scientific experiments, it is equally important to have an analytical bent of mind, as one must be able to study and interpret data.

-With that in mind, if one wishes to pursue a career in this fascinating field, here are two exceptional forensic biochemistry degree programs:
+With that in mind, if one wishes to pursue a career in this fascinating field, here are some exceptional forensic biochemistry degree programs:

 Northern Michigan University